 NCD’s IoT Edge Computer UI consists of multiple user friendly functions that are provided for configuration of the IoT Edge Computer settings.
-Here, the user has access to settings and information regarding the WiFi Network, Ethernet, and LTE Network used by the edge computer.
+Here, the user has access to settings and information regarding the WiFi Network, Ethernet, and LTE Network (optional) used by the edge computer.

 Currently, Verizon® and Hologram® LTE services have been tested for this device and are compatible.
 Follow the setup guide to learn how to connect to a LTE Network with this edge computer.

 By simply clicking the Node-RED Tab, the application will automatically open in a new window and provide a sample flow build to work with.